guillecade22/ShotBot/README.md

 s

 ## Hardware section
 The hardware library includes all the necessary components and designs for building Robowaiter's physical structure.
-It contains schematics, PCB designs, and assembly instructions to help you construct the robot.
+It contains schematics, 3D designs, and hardware components to help you construct the robot.

 ### 3D Models
 In the 3D library, you'll find printable designs for enclosures, mounts, and other physical structures required for Robowaiter.
-These designs are available in various formats compatible with most 3D printers.
+These designs are available to be 3D printed.
 | 3D Piece                  | Image | 3D Piece                   | Image |
 |-----------------------------|-------|-----------------------------|-------|
 | Name         |   <img src="" width="200" height="150">    | Name            |   <img src="" width="200" height="150">   |